mgaurav/mgaurav.github.io/_posts/2021-10-03-why-i-love-code-reviews.markdown

 2. **Getting familiar with codebase**

     I have built familiarity with codebases by just doing code reviews.
-    There are always parts of the codebase you wouldn't work otherwise because of team boundaries, but code reviews allows you to explore those in a piecemeal fashion.
+    There are always parts of the codebase you wouldn't work on otherwise because of team boundaries, but code reviews allows you to explore those in a piecemeal fashion.
     It might be daunting otherwise to explore a large codebase since